-Oracle JET will be upgraded to the latest version, Oracle JET 6.
+Oracle JET will be upgraded to the latest available version.

 Release Plan and Naming Convention

 Oracle APEX 18.1 was the first major release in calendar year 2018.
-The next release in the same calendar year will be APEX 18.2.
+The next release in the same calendar year was APEX 18.2.
 Oracle APEX will no longer provide patch set releases, such as APEX 18.1.1, instead only offering full releases.
-The first release in calendar year 2019 will be APEX 19.1.
+This same naming convention will be used in subsequent years, therefore, the first release in calendar year 2019 will be APEX 19.1.

 Note: Patch set exceptions (PSEs) will still be delivered for major defects and generally communicated on the Oracle APEX Known Issues page.
 Some PSEs will be delivered in a PSE bundle, rather than individually.
 Be sure to read the solution provided and search for the bug number specified on the Oracle APEX Known Issues page.
 For PSE bundles review the readme to determine all of the bug fixes included in the bundle.